Kingstonflcs/Kingstonflcs.github.io/README.md

-Hi this is kingston semon i working on a project for school for our own website on here youll probalby find nothing of intrest except my website i created
+Hi this is kingston semon i working on a project for school for our own website on here youll probalby find nothing of intrest except my website i created.Also if you click on a link and it appears not to work like the cookie city one just type in cookie clicker city into your searcch bar and find the website.
+It appears as some of the links dont work.
 <!DOCTYPE html>

 <html lang="en">
 	<head>
 		<meta charset="utf-8" />